geosolutions-it/ckanext-dcatapit/README.md

 * pull requests for documentation
 * funding for any combination of the above

-## Support and Credits
+## Support, Communication and Credits
-This work has been performed by GeoSolutions with funding provided by Provincia di Trento and Provincia di Bolzano in a joint effort.
+This work has been performed by [GeoSolutions](http://www.geo-solutions.it) with funding provided by Provincia Autonoma di Trento and Provincia Autonoma di Bolzano in a joint effort.

 The work is provided as is and no warranty whatsoever is provided.
 There is a public Google Group for support questions available [here](https://groups.google.com/d/forum/ckanext-dcatapit) but beware that support through this channel will be given on a best effort basis.